 Britain is an outward-looking country whose values are closely aligned with those enshrined in the UN Charter.

 The answers to our questions on rules and giving show that Britons are a naturally law abiding and compassionate people.
-The fact that this doesn’t directly translate into Britons' views on international law and overseas aid demonstrates that there is not a sense that these things are in the national interest, or that they relate to British values.
-UNA-UK strongly believes that they are, and will be making that case in 2017, through our campaign to Keep Britain Global, our 2017 conference and our ongoing work and publications.
+The fact that this doesn’t directly translate into Britons' views on international law and overseas aid suggests that there is a sense that these things are in not the national interest, or don't relate to British values.
+UNA-UK strongly believes that they are, and will be making that case in 2017 and beyond, through our campaign to Keep Britain Global, our 2017 conference and our ongoing work and publications.